-The relevant provisions of the Equality Act 2010 set out a number of protected characteristics, split into several categories.
+The Equality Act 2010 sets out a number of protected characteristics, split into several categories.
 Those relevant to gender and sexuality in a broad sense include:

 - sexual orientation